mwahaj36/jobless/README.md

 ## What It Does

 - Detects words like “job”, “internship”, etc.
-- Replaces the middle of the word with `*` so it’s still guessable but less… triggering.
+- Replaces the middle of the word with `*` so it’s still guessable but less… triggering and blurs it as a double safety measure
 - Works on **dynamically loaded pages** (thanks, MutationObserver).
 - Hover shows a tooltip with the original word (if you *must* know).